dundemo/mnowatch/README.md

 ## ANALYTIC INSTALLATION

 1) First [download dashd](https://www.dash.org/get-dash/) and install it into a Linux system.
 Then put dash-cli (along with any other script's dependencies, probably you will also need to install bc,zip,ssdeep and gawk packages) into your execution path.
 (Read [here](https://www.dash.org/forum/threads/which-masternodes-voted-and-what-exactly-voted-on-various-proposals-v2.34403/#post-195834) for more instructions).
-In case you want to connect to a remote dash-cli, edit config.txt and put the appropriate values there.
+In case you want to connect to a remote dash-cli then set LOCAL_DASHCLI to 0 n mnowatch.sh and btime.sh .
+You have to edit also the config.txt and put the appropriate values there.
 2) Download the git files of mnowatch package and put them into a directory named SOME_PATH_OF_YOUR_CHOICE/bin.
 3) Edit the script mnowatch.sh and change whatever is needed there (instructions inside the script)
 4) Run the script.
 The script runs silently and lasts from 5-20 minutes (in an Intel Xeon 2.7 Ghz) depending on the reports it's been asked to create.